Write a Magical Letter from Santa to Your Child

 Marcus Daly 456 Happy Drive San Rafael, CA

-You might be surprised why I am writing to you Marcus.
-This is because I have taken special notice of the way you have been good all year.
+You might be surprised that I am writing to you.
+I have taken special interest in how good you've been all year.

-The busybody elves are working around the clock to have your desired toys and gadgets delivered to you perfectly and smoothly down the chimney on Christmas Day.
+The busy elves are working around the clock to make sure you, and so many other children all over the world, receive the toys and gadgets you've wished for, delivered to you via the chimney on Christmas Day.
 You have to forgive their pace of working because you are not their only customers - there are a lot of boys and girls this year who have been very good too!

-Rudolph and the red-nosed reindeer's have been most cooperative.
-They are keeping fit by going to the Antler Gym regularly here at the North Pole.
-As a fitting reward, I had the elves construct for them well-cushioned red reindeer shoes for their tired feet.
+Rudolph and the other reindeers have been most cooperative.
+They are keeping fit by regularly going to the Antler Gym, here at the North Pole.
+They'll be ready for Christmas Eve.

 I already know what you desire for Christmas.
 An Apple iPad Air, a Samsung Galaxy S4 and a new shining bike.
 I heard you are doing so well in cycling, the sport that you love, so I am also kicking in new cycling gear (for your safety and comfort).
 You will be amply rewarded.
 I am still trying to find a way on how to fit your bike through the chimney.

 Marcus, keep up the good work and the good habits.
-Continue being a Happy Child!
+Continue being Happy!
 Be safe!

-Merry Christmas Sarah!
-I hope you are ready for another GREAT Christmas Season!
-I've noticed that you have been doing terrific at St. John's Catholic School, and that you are doing very well with your horseback riding.
+Merry Christmas!
+I hope you're ready for another GREAT Christmas Season!
+I've noticed you've been doing terrific at St. John's Catholic School, and that you're also excelling at horseback riding.
 That Jamie is quite a horse, isn't she?

-My Elf Trixie has also been filling me in on how good you have been.
-Trixie can be quite mischievous, she told me about eating chocolate in the fridge and also taking a wild ride on the reindeer!
+My Elf, Trixie, has also been filling me in on how good you have been.
+Trixie can be quite mischievous, she told me about eating chocolate from the fridge in the middle of the night and how once she took a wild ride on the reindeer!

 I need to check on all the reindeer, make sure they are all ready for our big night.
 I will see you soon!